alanng10/class-lang/Info/Article/Word/a.md

 Word "false" has meaning that is bool false.

-Word "value" has meaning that is known info.
+Word "value" has meaning that is known data.

 Words "prudate", "probate", "precate" and "private" have meanings that are applicable to all, local, child, and self.